mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 >
 >Addresses must begin with a letter (A-Z) and can only contain alpha-numeric characters.
 You can also use underscore `_`, dot`.` and hyphen `-` characters.

+### Forward email {#forward-email}

+If you want to forward to a specific email address all emails received by [!DNL Journey Optimizer] for the delegated subdomain, contact Adobe Customer Care.
+You will need to provide:

+* The forward email address of your choice.
+Note that the forward email address domain cannot match any subdomain delegated to Adobe.
+* Your sandbox name.
+* The preset name for which the forward email (or "reply to") address will be used.
+* The current **[!UICONTROL Reply to (email)]** address set at the preset level.

+>[!NOTE]
+>
+>There can be only one forward email address per subdomain.
+Consequently, if multiple presets use the same subdomain, the same forward email address must be used for all of them.

+The forward email address will be set up by Adobe.
+This can take 3 to 4 days.

 ## BCC email {#bcc-email}

 >[!CONTEXTUALHELP]